Boothferry Park: Disrepair, closure, and demolition (1990–2011)

+By 1998, however, a move to an all-seater stadium elsewhere was in the pipeline.
 The final football match to be staged at Boothferry Park saw Hull City lose 0–1 to Darlington in December 2002.
 The goal was scored by Simon Betts; it would be his only goal in Darlington colours.
-Darlington goalkeeper Michael Ingham played in both the final match at Boothferry Park and the first match to be played at Hull City's new home (in Sunderland colours).
+Darlington goalkeeper Michael Ingham played in both the final match at Boothferry Park and the first match to be played at Hull City's new home (in Sunderland colours) at the KC Stadium.